 Whiteheads will not go away from excessive washing and scrubbing your face.

 Handle whiteheads with care.
-Scarring can fade with time; however, scars can leave a substantial mark on the skin.
+Acne scarring can fade with time; however, scars can leave a substantial mark on the skin.
 (7)

 How To Get Rid of Whiteheads

-When it comes to treating whiteheads, there are various treatments.
+When it comes to treating whiteheads, there are various acne treatment options.
 There are several different at-home and natural therapies as well as over-the-counter remedies.

-Regardless of which approach you decide, touching your face can cause irritation to your skin and cause pores to be clogged with oil, dirt, or bacteria.
+Regardless of which approach you decide, touching your face can irritate your skin and cause pores to be clogged with oil, dirt, or bacteria.
 Not only should you avoid touching your face, but even more importantly, you should avoid picking or popping whiteheads at all costs.
 (8)

 Natural Remedies